 Being newer and larger than its sister resort mentioned above, the InterContinental Bora Bora Resort and Thalasso Spa is a solid 5-star hotel with huge rooms and all the luxury amenities you could hope for.
 Each overwater bungalow has a separate bedroom with its own TV, and most have exception views of the main island and lagoon.

 The Thalasso Spa here is one of the largest and best in Bora Bora, so this is an excellent choice for those on an indulgence holiday or a honeymoon.
 The 5-star prices also make it less popular with families, so this resort is mostly geared toward couples.

 Those who’ve seen them all agree that the St Regis Resort Bora Bora is the finest overwater bungalow resort in the South Pacific.
 Even the smallest of the overwater rooms is enormous, and they go all the way up to a 2-bedroom overwater villa that could be considered a mansion in most places.

-The service is 5-star plus and there is a long list of activities and excursions available, so it may not be necessary to leave during your stay, but it’s a quick boat ride to the main island if you want to explore.
+The service is 5-star and there is a long list of activities and excursions available, so it may not be necessary to leave during your stay, but it’s a quick boat ride to the main island if you want to explore.
 For those who can afford it, this is as good as things get in the South Pacific.

-The Four Seasons Resort Bora Bora is a stunning 5-star hotel with an isolated location that makes it ideal for romance and privacy.
+The Four Seasons Resort is a stunning 5-star Bora Bora hotel with an isolated location that makes it ideal for romance and privacy.
 Everything here is of top-standard and the service is excellent as well.

-Each overwater bungalow is huge and filled with posh amenities, most having amazing views of Bora Bora and its lagoon.
+Each overwater bungalow is huge and filled with posh amenities, most with amazing views of Bora Bora and its lagoon.
 The remote location on its own private islet means that reaching shops and restaurants on Bora Bora is difficult, but there is plenty to do on the property, including an excellent restaurant and a top-class spa.